 In a subsequent post I’ll look further at the 1967 recipes and the Brewers Pavilion.

-Note re website sources of images: the first and second images above were located here and here.
-The third here, the fourth here.
-The last and third-to-last were sourced from the 1967 brewers’ publication linked in the text.
-The image of the Whitbread Tankard, a commemorative item from the Expo 67 fair, was sourced here.
-All property in the images belongs to solely to their lawful owner or authorized user, as applicable.
-Images used for educational and historical purposes.
+Note re website sources of images: the first and second images were sourced here (U.K. National Archives) and here (Canadian Press site), respectively.
+The third image was sourced here (City of Montreal Archives), and the fourth here (from Beer Canada’s website).
+The last and third-to-last were sourced from the 1967 brewers’ publication (of what is now Beer Canada) linked in the text.
+The second-to-last image, of the Whitbread Tankard, a commemorative item from the Expo ’67 fair, was sourced from the e-commerce website Etsy, here.
+All intellectual property in the images belongs to solely to their lawful owner or authorized user, as applicable.
+Images are used for educational and historical purposes.
 All feedback welcomed.

 *Porter is mentioned also (I later noted) in the section on different mixtures for drinks: beer cocktails and similar.
 Stout is mentioned too in the same connection.
 But no taste description of these beers or production details are given.
 These products had of course significantly declined in sales by 1967, but still, information on classic beer styles should have been offered, IMO.